maiziezhoulab/AquilaDeepFilter/README.md

 ## Introduction
 The general workflow of AquilaDeepFilter works as follows:

-1. Run upstream SV callers to generate the VCF file which includes structrual variants.
+1. Run the upstream SV caller (such as Aquila, Delly) to generate the VCF file which includes structrual variants.

 2. Preprocess VCF file to add header if needed (eg. make 1 -> chr1), and split it into INS and DEL for Truvari evaluation.